AerialRobotics-IITK/map_display/README.md

 * Zoom := Zoom level of the map
 * Image Dimensions := The height and width of the image in pixels
-* Square Properties := Properties (such as width and color) of the square marker being used Please set these parameters in the params.yaml file.
+* Square Properties := Properties (such as width and color) of the square marker being used
+* Type := Type of image being used.
+The acceptable types are -
+    * Aerial
+    * AerialWithLabels
+    * AerialWithLabelsOnDemand
+    * Streetside
+    * BirdsEye
+    * BirdsEyeWithLabels
+    * Road
+    * CanvasDark
+    * CanvasLight
+    * CanvasGray

+    Please refer to the Bing maps REST API site [here](https://docs.microsoft.com/en-us/bingmaps/rest-services/imagery/get-a-static-map) for detailed info

+Please set these parameters in the params.yaml file.
 However do note that all settings might not work.
 Generally a zoom level above 19 and image dimensions above 2000x1500 doesn't work.

+### Usage
+Before running this node for the first time, please run the prepare.py python script using python3.
+This script requires the use of pyyaml, which can be installed by the command "pip3 install --user pyyaml".
+This script should be run everytime you change the parameters Center Coordinates, Zoom and/or Image Dimensions.
+After building the package and sourcing your workspace, you should be able to run the nodes by "roslaunch map_display map_disp.launch"